mmattes/Invoke-Install/Doc/CONTRIBUTING.md

 How to contribute
 -----------------

-The preferred workflow for contributing to pydicom is to fork the [develop repository](https://github.com/mmattes/Invoke-Install) on GitHub, clone, and develop on a branch.
+The preferred workflow for contributing to Invoke-Install is to fork the [develop repository](https://github.com/mmattes/Invoke-Install) on GitHub, clone, and develop on a branch.
 Steps: